teonasnetto/treino_JavaFX/README.md

 ## Getting Started

+to use the program you need to download java libs for JavaFX and configure in dependencies

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure